PhHermann/LDJump/README.md

 A logical parameter *rescale* enables to transform the sequence positions to the unit interval if set to *TRUE*.

-A logical parameter *status* prints the current status of the calculated segment on screen if set to *TRUE*.
+A logical parameter *status*, which is *TRUE* by default, prints the current status of the calculated segment on screen.